 COLLEGE DISTRICT Edward Hicks IV, M.Ed.
-District Director of Educational Partnerships Tarrant County College District 300 Trinity Campus Circle Fort Worth, Texas 76102 SCHOOL DISTRICT Jeremy Glenn, Ed.D.
-Superintendent of Schools Carroll Independent School District 2400 North Carroll Avenue Southlake, Texas 76092 Executed as of June 2, 2025, by COLLEGE DISTRICT, signed by its Vice Chancellor and Provost and by SCHOOL DISTRICT, signed by its Superintendent, thereby bind themselves, their successors and assigns and representatives, for the faithful and full performance of the terms and provisions of this Agreement.
+District Director of Educational Partnerships Tarrant County College District 300 Trinity Campus Circle Fort Worth, Texas 76102 HOME SCHOOL (INSERT HOME SCHOOL)

+Executed as of [INSERT DATE], by COLLEGE DISTRICT, signed by its Vice Chancellor and Provost and by HOME SCHOOL, signed by its Superintendent, thereby bind themselves, their successors and assigns and representatives, for the faithful and full performance of the terms and provisions of this Agreement.
 Should either Party wish to terminate this Agreement for any reason other than breach of contract, notification must be given on or before May 1st for the termination to be effective the following academic year.

-TARRANT COUNTY COLLEGE DISTRICT
+TARRANT COUNTY COLLEGE DISTRICT HOME SCHOOL

+Зу Ву

-By Order Flar, Shelley Pearson, Ed.D.
+Shelley Pearson, Ed.D.
+[Home School Administrator]

 Vice Chancellor and Provost

-Tarrant County College District
+Farrant County College District